Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R7 250X should be 7% faster than the Radeon HD 6770 overall, because of its higher data rate. (explain)
+Memory BandwidthThe Radeon R7 250X should in theory be a small bit faster than the Radeon HD 6770 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison